How to Prepare for an Audit

 1. Planning for the audit

-Additional time is required leading up to the audit, and additional resources should be allocated for final preparations to plan and set expectations for the audit.
+Time is required leading up to the audit, and additional resources should be allocated for final preparations to plan and set expectations for the audit.

-2. Knowing accounting standards
+2. Keeping up with accounting standards

 By staying up-to-date, it reduces the time needed to track data and make changes to comply with regulations.

-4. Assess changes
+3. Assess organizational changes

 If the company’s been audited before, the changes in its financial situation from the last audit should be taken into consideration.
 Material changes may affect the auditing process, such as new projects being invested in or government support and grants given.